bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 #### Input and Output data on HDFS and S3

-Spark requires a file system, such a HDFS or a network file mount, that all machines can access.
+Spark requires a file system, such as HDFS or a network file mount, that all machines can access.
 The CGCloud EC2 Spark cluster you just created is already running HDFS.